Detect. Decrypt. Deter.

 The Word “Mira” Indicates Visibility.

-Mira Encrypted Traffic Orchestration (ETO) enables enterprises to remove this “blind spot” by providing visibility into unencrypted traffic for the full range of security and analytic tools being used.
+Mira Encrypted Traffic Orchestration (ETO) enables enterprises to remove this “blind spot” by providing visibility into encrypted traffic for the full range of security and analytic tools being used.
 The Mira solution addresses encryption challenges and removes bottlenecks today, and can scale with the architectures of tomorrow.

 Mira provides safe and secure visibility into encrypted traffic allowing the tools used by enterprise security teams to function effectively